Irish Air Corps: After the Cold War and into the 21st century

+In the 1990s the Irish Army Air Corps was renamed the Irish Air Corps (IAC) and was separated from the Army.

-In November 1998, the Air Corps had two Fouga Magisters in service.
-Two of the six Magisters were to be retired in 1997 and a further two in 1998.
-In early 1999, the Magisters were withdrawn from service.
-The retirement of the Magisters meant that the Air Corps without any jet combat aircraft.
+By 1999, the Magisters were all withdrawn from service, leaving Ireland without any jet combat aircraft.
 In 1998, a review of the Air Corps conducted by Price Waterhouse for the Irish government recommended replacing the Fougas and Marchettis by eight light strike/trainer aircraft.

-In 2004, eight Pilatus PC-9M trainers were delivered to the Air Corps to replace the Marchettis and Magisters.
-The PC-9M is the first Air Corps aircraft to have ejection seats since the Vampire.
-The PC-9M has six underwing hardpoints, and is normally equipped with two FN HMP250 gun pods, each carrying one M3P machine gun, and two FN LAU-7 rocket pods, each carrying seven 70mm Folding-Fin Aerial Rockets, in the close air support role.

-One of the retired Marchettis was kept for the Air Corps Museum, while the remaining six were sold to a private reseller in the United States.

-On 12 October 2009, Air Corps instructor Captain Derek Furniss, and Cadet David Jevens were tragically killed when their PC-9M (#265) crashed during a training exercise in Connemara, County Galway.
+In 2004, the Marchettis were retired from service, and they and the Magisters were replaced by eight Pilatus PC-9M trainers.
+The PC-9M is the first Air Corps aircraft to have ejection seats since the Vampire, and can be lightly armed with machine guns and rocket pods for close air support.
+On 12 October 2009, Air Corps instructor Captain Derek Furniss and Cadet David Jevens were killed when their PC-9M (#265) crashed during a training exercise in Connemara, County Galway.
 In 2017, an attrition replacement (#269) was delivered.

+Pilatus PC-9M trainers in formation.
+The closer aircraft is carrying underwing machine gun and rocket pods which are used in the ground attack role.

 To support Ireland's assumption of the EU Presidency in 1990, the Corps leased a Grumman Gulfstream III (#249) – which in 1990 became the first Irish military aircraft to circumnavigate the world.
 The success of Gulfstream III as an ambassador for Ireland led to its replacement in 1992 by a Grumman Gulfstream IV (#251) which also replaced the HS.125.

-Ireland again assumed the EU Presidency in 1994, and the Air Corps acquired a Learjet 45XR (#258) to supplement the government's ministerial travel requirements.